-Welcome to the first post in the genre breakdown series.
 One of the biggest steps in the submission process is determining which genre your book falls under.
-It’s important in both worlds of self publishing or the traditional route.
-You need to know your genre in order to target the audience most likely to be interested, whether it be readers or agents or editors.
+It’s important if you’re querying agents or self-publishing.
+You need to know your genre in order to target the audience most likely to be interested.

-I’ve seen a lot of incorrectly classified submissions, but I’ve noticed the genre authors tend to get the most mixed up is magical realism.
+I’ve seen a lot of incorrectly classified submissions, but the one that gets the most mixed up is magical realism.

-What you do need to know is magical realism has a rich and varied history and is a separate genre from fantasy.
-If you’re not sure which genre your project falls under, than it is most likely fantasy.
-A boy from our world who finds out he’s a wizard and goes off to wizarding school to have all kinds of magical adventures, that’s fantasy.
-A boy from our world who believes he’s a wizard but whose story takes place in reality, that is potentially magical realism.
-Notice I said “potentially.”
-Magical realism is an elusive genre, not for the inexperienced or crowd-pleaser.
-The best way to get familiar with the genre is to read some of the classics, Like Water For Chocolate, One Hundred Years of Solitude, Midnight’s Children, and House of Spirits.
+The best way to get familiar with the actual magical realism genre is to read some of the classics, Like Water For Chocolate, One Hundred Years of Solitude, Midnight’s Children, and House of Spirits.
 You’ll find that even though there is a touch of magic, a bit of the fantastic, a sprinkling of the otherworld, these books are completely grounded in reality and the culture they stem from.
 Magical realism treats magic as if it were rational, just another aspect of our world, not as something otherworldly.
-Once you understand it, it will become obvious.

 And most importantly, you need to understand the cultural significance behind the magical realism movement.
 It has deep Latinx roots and is used as a way to highlight the oppression of marginalized and indigenous people, bringing the beautiful and fantastic to their real stories.